The-Blockchain-Company/bcc-skeleton/docs/start.md

 ### When not using the skeleton project

-Use `iohk-nix` by "pinning" its git revision and source hash in a JSON file.
-Then use iohk-nix to get nixpkgs.
+Use `tbco-nix` by "pinning" its git revision and source hash in a JSON file.
+Then use tbco-nix to get nixpkgs.
 This is usually done with the default arguments to `default.nix`.
 For example:

 ```nix